srph/qp/readme.md

 # qp
-A library to parse or stringify query parameter in PHP.
+A library to parse or stringify query parameters in PHP.

 ## Installing
 ```bash